 Homemade Apricot Jam

 Summer means it’s time to make fresh homemade jams to stock up for the rest of the year.
-I have a couple favorite jams, raspberry jam, blueberry jam, strawberry peach jam, and this delicious apricot jam.
+I have a couple favorite jams, raspberry jam, blueberry jam, strawberry peach jam, green tomato jam and this delicious apricot jam.

 This apricot jam is made with 4 cups of fresh apricots, but it can easily be adjusted to make more or less depending on how many apricots you have.
 This recipe makes 3 (1/2 pint) jars.
 The result is a sweet, tasty jam, perfect for toast (with a little bit of butter too – so good!), waffles, scones, english muffins and so much more.